My Skillset

 OOP - Object Oriented Programming

-Unlike procedural programming, OOP uses discrete data structures that contain the data to be manipulated, and the related functions/methods to process that data.
-The data inside each object is only accesses via the object's interface.
+Unlike procedural programming that uses function calls to seperate reusable code, OOP uses discrete 'objects' that contain the data and the methods to process that data.
+The data inside each object is only accessed externally via the object's interface.

-That way, if the implementation of the code inside the object changes, the object still provides a consistent interface to the outside world.
-So code that uses the object does not have to be changed.
+That way, if the implementation of the code inside the object is updated, the object still provides a consistent interface to the outside world - so external code that uses the object does not have to be changed.

-I found this book very helpfull in explaining the terms used in Object Oriented Programming: OOP Demystified by James Keogh & Mario Giannini.
+I found this book very helpful in explaining the terms used in Object Oriented Programming: OOP Demystified by James Keogh & Mario Giannini.

 Lyx Document Processor